 Defining what clean communication is

 Clean Communication has no “negative charge” to it.
 There is no component of it that has any form of attack, shame, blame, upset, anger, manipulation, ridicule, disdain, lies or otherwise.

 Unclean communication may be consciously or unconsciously delivered.
 Consciously delivered unclean communication may be easier to deal with, because there is an emotional awareness around it.
 A person is deliberately setting out to speak with anger, attack, manipulation etc.

 Unconsciously delivered unclean communication is more tricky, as the person delivering the communication may be in denial about the full intent that lives below their communication.

-Someone may also speak without any charge, into an environment where the receiving party is either operating from heightened sensitivity or jumps too quickly to conclusions about the communication, and as such they take an innocent communication as an attack on their personhood.
+Someone may also speak without any charge into an environment where the receiving party is either operating from heightened sensitivity or jumps too quickly to conclusions about the communication, and as such they take an innocent communication as an attack on their personhood.